-OK, folks, now I have ridden the route that takes me to the two appointments along Massachusetts Route 9, through a gnarly interchange.
+OK, folks, now I have ridden the route that takes me to two appointments along Massachusetts Route 9, through a gnarly interchange that I described in a previous post.

 I think that I mostly got it right on the second try.
 I shot video, and now you can see how I did it.